Dr-Dinero/CORONA_PROJECT/README.md

 # CORONA_PROJECT

-# For this Project we decided to build another FULL STACK DEVELOPMENT APP to analyize and illustrate CORONA VIRUS DATA.
+# For this Project we decided to build another FULL STACK DEVELOPMENT APP to analyze and illustrate CORONA VIRUS DATA.
    Analyzing Thousands of records of Cornona Virus Cases, Deaths, Treatments, and Recoveries.
 Through a Application Protocal interphase (API).
 # TEAMMATE: Mathew Potakey